Caregiver Stress: The Impact of Chronic Disease on the Family

 - Dissatisfaction with life

-- Changes in ability to work
+- Changes in ability to work or do recreational activities

 - Changes in personal and professional relationships